That's the end of Man City's title defence, now Pep Guardiola has to look towards Europe | Goal.com

 But who could blame Guardiola if he decided to look after his players and look to continental prizes instead?
 The Champions League is emerging as City's best chance of a major trophy and is the biggest prize sought by owner Sheikh Mansour.

 Klopp described his side's three days of preparation for their game on Sunday as "like a holiday".
-Liverpool’s next opponents are Wolves and they will have had even less rest than City's side by the time they kick off on Sunday afternoon.
+Liverpool’s next opponents are Wolves and they will have had even less rest than City by the time they kick off on Sunday afternoon.

 It was hardly the closest of battles with leaders Liverpool 14 points clear at the top of the table, having played a game fewer.
 It looks all over now barring an almighty collapse.
 Given the Reds have shed only two points all season long, that seems remote.